"MAP" / GLOSSARY

 Locate the number of the corresponding image in the map above -

-then enter the number in Command-F (find) on your
+then enter the number in Command-F (find) on your keyboard to go directly to the image description

 1. Botticelli - “Birth of Venus” Detail - over lightning - Zephrus, God of Winds, and the gentle breeze Aura - airborne characters, floating motionless, seem to be creating the universe with their breath - the Gods create the universe - or at least, that’s the way it looks to me and the symbolism intended for this work.